 In short; Bedre Bedrift AS has taken every step possible to manage the Schrems II ruling.
 If you have any questions about our use of third country-based data processors and the transfer impact assessments we've conducted, please contact us.

-For our websites gdprstart.com and riealeksandra.com, we use Kajabi, LLC as a processor, including blogs, online stores, web portals and email marketing (including newsletters).
+For our website gdprstart.com we use Kajabi, LLC as a processor, including the website itself, blog, online store and online course portal.
 Kajabi is owned and operated by a US company subject to legislation which, according to the Schrems II judgment, is challenging when it comes to our privacy.

-Bedre Bedrift AS started using Kajabi in the fall of 2018 and have built a significant part of the business structure around the system.
-Since the Schrems II ruling we have reassessed our use of Kajabi, but, unfortunately, we currently don’t have an option to stop using the system.
+Bedre Bedrift AS started using Kajabi in the fall of 2018 and have built a significant part of the business structure on the system.
+Since the Schrems II ruling we have reassessed our use of Kajabi and actually stopped using it to a large degree.
 We’re in close dialogue with Kajabi about potential supplementary measures as per the EDPB recommendations from November 2020.
 We’re also continuously assessing for other options where data is stored in the EEA.
-When the EDPB publishes their updated recommendations, we’ll review these immediately as well.
+After close to 100 (!) hours researching this, we have yet to find a suitable alternative.
+In the meantime we have stopped all our development of new courses etc.

-Therefore, if you use these websites, sign up for newsletters and/or makes a purchase from the online store, be aware that your personal data doesn’t have the same protection as if it had been stored in the EEA.
+Therefore, if you use the website gdprstart.com and make a purchase from the online store, be aware that your personal data don’t have the same protection as if it had been stored in the EEA.
 Feel free to contact us if you want to know more about what this means for you, in practice.

 That said, we’d like to highlight that we’ve taken every precaution to secure your personal data in the safest way possible with the systems and tools that we use.
 We don’t collect more data than we need, store them no longer than what’s strictly necessary, and we have robust internal security measures (use of password manager, strong passwords (40+ characters, where possible), multifactor authentication (where possible), strict data sharing routines etc.).